 Orders made by the court pursuant to an RFO are temporary, which means that the orders remain valid only until another modification is filed, at the time of the trial or when the Judgment of Dissolution is filed.

 Contact an Orange County Family Attorney

-We have offices conveniently located for clients in Los Angeles, Irvine, Newport Beach and Orange County.
+We have offices conveniently located for clients in both Newport Beach and Santa Ana.
 For loyal and aggressive advocacy from a skilled and knowledgeable family lawyer, contact Sarieh Law Offices to schedule a FREE 30-minute case evaluation with an experienced Santa Ana divorce attorney.